 Rhode Island Small Estate Affidavit Form

-Rhode Island small estate affidavit is used to appoint an administrator to settle a decedent’s estate outside probate court.
-The form, called a “Petition for Voluntary Informal Administrator,” is used to petition the court to allow the affiant to handle all estate matters independently, circumventing the more time-consuming and costly probate process.
-To qualify for the petition, the estate’s total value (not including the decedent’s tangible property) must be $15,000 or less, and and cannot include real estate.
+Rhode Island small estate affidavit is used to appoint an individual to settle a decedent’s estate without probate.
+The form, called a “Petition for Voluntary Informal Administrator,” requests the court to allow the individual to handle the estate’s distribution, avoiding the typically time-consuming and costly probate process.

 How to File (4 Steps)